UNICEF public partnerships

 Through joint programmes and funding arrangements, we harness our complementary strengths to advance progress in poverty reduction, climate change, adolescent and maternal health, and gender equality.

-3Contributions received from the Office for the Coordination of Humanitarian Affairs include $132.1 million related to the Central Emergency Response Fund and $186.2 million related to Country-Based Pooled Funds, including $151.5 million from Saudi Arabia and the United Arab Emirates.
+3Contributions received from the Office for the Coordination of Humanitarian Affairs include $142.1 million related to the Central Emergency Response Fund and $128.6 million related to other sources, including $104.4 million of pass-through contribution from Saudi Arabia and the United Arab Emirates.